seakers/3dchess/chess3d/scenarios/acbba_runtime/README.md

 - Removed redundant loops and collapsed them into a single loop using python's built-in filtering functionality.
 - Run-time improvement: ~0.01[sec/iter]

+#### `needs_replanning()`:
+- Attempted to implement periodic replanning but this increased runtime.
+This idea was abandoned and it was chosen to maintian event-oriented structure.
+- Allowed for bids to accumulate in an internal buffer and only trigger replanning once their number exceed a given threshold (set to a default of 1).
+This resembles Luke Johnson's implementation